 We encourage you to request classroom services as frequently as the need arises.
 At least one-week’s notice is appreciated, to ensure the most efficient allocation of resources to your request.

 The reference staff would be happy to discuss your ideas and suggestions for support services not described above.
-Whenever you have a question, please contact your library liaison by phone or email, or stop by for an in-person consultation.
-See the box at the right to contact a reference librarian.
+Whenever you have a question, please email email@example.com, or stop by the Reference Room for an in-person consultation.